mimblewimble/grin/doc/pow/pow.md

 Grin's Proof-of-Work
 ====================

-[WIP and subject to review, may still contain errors]

 This document is meant to outline, at a level suitable for someone without prior knowledge, the algorithms and processes currently involved in Grin's Proof-of-Work system.
 We'll start with a general overview of cycles in a graph and the Cuckoo Cycle algorithm which forms the